The END: Estimation Network Design for games under partial-decision information: Illustrative example: Unicast rate allocation

-A similar setup was considered in \cite{Salehisadaghiani_Graphical_AUT2018,Eslami:Unicast:TAC:2022} but modeled as a (non-aggregative) non-generalized game, and further assuming that the graphs $\{\g{C}|_{\neigo{I}{p}}\}_{\p}$ are connected, cf. \cref{fig:unicastscheme} (see also \cref{ex:minimal} in \cref{app:tutorial}).
-Here, to compute a \gls{v-GNE}, we employ a modification of Algorithm \eqref{eq:GNE_algo}, where the right-hand side of \eqref{eq:GNE_algo:lambda} is replaced by its positive part, to deal with inequalities coupling constraints.\footnote{Correctness and convergence of the resulting algorithm can be proven analogously to \cref{app:GNEproof}: the argument is standard \cite{Pavel_GNE_TAC2020,Bianchi_GNEPPP_AUT2022} and omitted.} In particular, we fix $\WDsup{p}{\sigma}=\WDsup{p}{\lambda} \eqqcolon \WD{p}$ for all $\p$, and we compare the performance of the algorithm for two different choices of the design graphs: \begin{itemize}[leftmargin =*] \item \emph{Standard}: $\WD{p}$'s are chosen as in \eqref{eq:standard}, \ie each agent estimates the whole dual variable, and aggregative value: the problem sparsity is ignored; \item \emph{Customized}: $\WD{p}$'s are chosen to minimize the per-iteration communication cost, by solving \cref{prob:1} with: ``\emph{(iii)} $\gD{p}$ is connected; $\gD{p}$ has minimal number of edges'' (this corresponds to a ST problem, see \cref{app:tutorial}). \end{itemize}
+To seek a \gls{v-GNE}, we implement algorithm in \eqref{eq:GNE_algo}.
+In particular, we fix $\WDsup{p}{\sigma}=\WDsup{p}{\lambda} \eqqcolon \WD{p}$ for all $\p$.
+We are interested in comparing the the performance of the algorithm for two different choices of the design graphs: \begin{itemize}[leftmargin =*] \item \emph{Standard}: $\WD{p}$'s are chosen as in \eqref{eq:standard}, \ie each agent estimates the whole dual variable and aggregative value: the problem sparsity is ignored; \item \emph{Customized}: $\WD{p}$'s are chosen to minimize the per-iteration communication cost, by solving \cref{prob} with: ``\emph{(iii)} For all $\p$, $\gD{p}$ is connected and has minimal number of edges''. \end{itemize} We note that, for the customized algorithm, the design of each graph $\WD{p}$ corresponds to solving a Steiner tree problem as in \cref{fig:0}.
+This is achieved in a distributed manner, and it is further only done once even if the link capacities change after some time (as long as the routing is fixed).

 We choose $U_i(x_i) = 10*\log(x_i+1)$, $c_l (x_i,\sigma_l) = \psi_l \frac{x_i}{1+e^{-\sigma_l}}$ with $\psi_l$ sampled randomly uniformly in the interval $[0,1]$ (\cref{asm:strong_mon} is satisfied in the feasible set, invariant for \eqref{eq:GNE_algo}), Metropolis-Hastings weights for every graph, $\alpha = 0.1$, $\beta = 10^{-3}$.
 The results are illustrated in \cref{fig:unicastsimulation}.
 In our first experiment, we consider the scenario in \cref{fig:unicastscheme}, with $I = P =12$.
 The customized algorithm converges to the unique \gls{v-GNE} $x^\star$ over $10$ times faster than the standard version; the communication burden at each step is also reduced, as the mean size of the (aggregative/dual) estimates kept and transmitted by each agent is $2.6$, instead of $P = 12$.
 Since the latter quantity grows with the problem dimension, we expect the gap between the two methods to increase for larger networks.
 Simulations with $I = 7,12,16,20$ ($P= 7,16,18,26)$ confirm this intuition: for the case $I = 20$, the customized algorithm saves $99 \%$ of the communication cost (where sending one scalar value to \emph{one} neighbor on $\g{C}$ costs $1$, in unicast fashion).
 Finally, for the selected parameters and $I \geq 24$, the standard algorithm fails to converge in our simulations, while the customized algorithm converges (at least) up to $I =50$ -- suggesting tolerance to larger step sizes, with upper bounds less affected by the problem dimension.